Extended usage¶

 for all nodes: Pecube will predict thermochronological ages for all nodes at the surface of the Pecube model.

-sample specific: Pecube will predict thermochronological ages only for specific sample locations provided by the user.
+sample specific: Pecube will predict thermochronological ages only at specific sample locations provided by the user.

 After providing the number of observations, you can click on ‘Show/update ages tab.
 A tab will open, where you can provide information for each thermochronometer (Figure 11).